taraskaduk/taraskaduk-hugo/content/posts/2019-12-print-map/index.md

 ![](final.png) ![](final2.jpg)

-One important caveat here is that I want to come out upfront and say that I know literally nothing about what I’m doing.
+One important caveat here is that I want to come out upfront and say that I know nothing about what I’m doing.
 This is my first time working with shapefiles, and second time working with `sf` package.
 If some parts seems overly complicated or outright nonsensical to you — now you know why.

 ## Credit